-Every day, we benefit from the existence of these wonderful rain forests, it’s quite shocking to think then, that we significantly contribute to their destruction on a daily basis.
+Every day, we benefit from the existence of these wonderful rain forests, it’s quite shocking to think then that we significantly contribute to their destruction daily.

 The price of deforestation

-This is a major problem, it is clearing the rain forests on a massive scale, we certainly pay a high price for the demand for hardwood in the West, in order to live in luxury and kit out our modern homes.
+This is a major problem; it is clearing the rain forests on a massive scale, we certainly pay a high price for the demand for hardwood in the West, to live in luxury and kit out our modern homes.

-This by no means reflects the full cost of their production, especially the long term cost of tree removal and deforestation, in remote areas of West Africa and Borneo.
+This by no means reflects the full cost of their production, especially the long-term cost of tree removal and deforestation, in West Africa and Borneo’s remote areas.

-The original extent of the rain forest was 16 million square kilometers, yet shockingly only half of that remains today, these tropical rain forests, are being burned and bulldozed at a rate of 160,000 square kilometers each year.
+The original extent of the rain forest was 16 million square kilometres.
+Yet, shockingly only half of that remains today, these tropical rain forests, are being burned and bulldozed at a rate of 160,000 square kilometres each year.

 Effects of deforestation

-As tree felling increases, it causes a band of the forest around the equator to become less green, this has a dramatic effect on climate stability.
-It affects convection currents, wind patterns, and rainfall regimes, with far-reaching consequences, even more, significant is the climatic disruption, caused by the build-up of carbon dioxide in the global atmosphere.
+As tree felling increases, it causes a band of the forest around the equator to become less green; this dramatically affects climate stability.
+It affects convection currents, wind patterns, and rainfall regimes.
+With far-reaching consequences, even more, significant is the climatic disruption, caused by the build-up of carbon dioxide in the global atmosphere.
 A subject that is discussed further in this article on top environmental concerns.

-Emissions of CO 2 account for more than half the greenhouse affects, this threatens to bring about drastic climatic and ecological change, through the process of global warming; every year, an addition of 4,000 million tons of carbon accumulates in the atmosphere.
+Emissions of CO 2 account for more than half the greenhouse effects.
+This threatens to bring about drastic climatic and ecological change through global warming; every year, an addition of 4,000 million tons of carbon accumulates in the atmosphere.

 Roughly 30% of these surpluses are estimated to derive directly from tree removal and accelerated burning of rain forests.

-You can find out further information on exactly how deforestation affects our planet, by reading the devastating effects of tree removal from Rain Forests.
+You can find out further information on how deforestation affects our planet by reading the devastating effects of tree removal from rain forests.
 Please spread the word and help to save our trees, animals, and planet.